brandondombrowsky/BastCastle/README.md

 6. Paste <device id> of your smart plug and click submit.
 7. Repeat 4-6 times for each additional plug.

+### Google Integration
+Home Assistant is compatible with Google Home/Assistant.
+This can be configured both ways: HA can be integrated into GH/A so that HA scripts can be run from GH/A and HA can send command requests to GH/A. Take a look at how this process works [here](https://github.com/brandondombrowsky/BastCastle/wiki/Google-Integration).

 ### Securing Devices in Home Assistant
 Home Assistant has some wonderful (and simple) settings for securing device access.
 Take a look at some of them [here](https://github.com/brandondombrowsky/BastCastle/wiki/Editing-User-Permissions-in-Home-Assistant).